AdaCore/training_material/courses/ada_essentials/280_low_level_programming/04-tricks.rst

       type Line_Acc is access String (1 ..
 80);

-* You can use big flat array to index memory
+* Can use big flat array to index memory

    - See :ada:`GNAT.Table`
    - Not portable